Stream to your own website

 Wish you could to live stream to your own website?
 You can with StreamYard!

 There are number of ways to accomplish this – in this tutorial we’re going to use YouTube.
-If you’re looking for something more advanced, check out our blog post that explains how to make your own streaming server.

 You have two options for YouTube, let’s walk through both of them.